RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: Dataset Curation

 even though

-This explains why some models improve after condition removal while others degrade.
-Performance changes reflect differences in fallback assumptions and inductive biases, rather than differences in reasoning ability.
+This explains why some models improve after condition removal while others degrade: performance changes reflect differences in fallback assumptions and inductive biases, rather than differences in reasoning ability.
 Consequently, accuracy ceases to be a reliable indicator of reasoning quality once questions are no longer well-posed.
+Together, these constraints ensure that condition-missing questions differ from full-condition questions not in computational difficulty, but in epistemic status: the task shifts from computing a correct answer to recognizing that no uniquely justified answer can be derived.